Van Hits Several People on London Bridge, Followed by Stabbing Attacks: Reports

 In March, a suspected terrorist drove his car into more than 50 people on the Westminster Bridge in London, killing four, and then fatally stabbed a police officer before being shot and killed by another officer.
 No direct link has yet been found between the man and any international terrorist groups, but police considered the attack “Islamist-related terrorism.”
 On May 22, an ISIS-linked suicide bomber killed 22 people and himself, and injured 116 others outside a Ariana Grande concert at an arena in Manchester.

-This is a developing story and will be updated as new information becomes available.
+This is a developing story and will be continuously updated as new information becomes available.